node-red/node-red-dashboard/README.md

 ## Install

-To install the stable version use the `Menu - Manage palette` option and search for `node-red-mdashboard`.
+To install the stable version use the `Menu - Manage palette` option and search for `mdashboard`.

 Open your Node-RED instance and you should have UI nodes available in the palette and a new `mdashboard` tab in the right side panel.
 The UI interface is available at <http://localhost:1880/ui> (if the default settings are used).